CoreyM-Dojo/projects-and-algorithms-october-2023/week1/day3/arrays.md

 # Arrays Refresh

 ## Office Hour
-- isPangram
-- find anagrams

 ## Objectives

 - Refresh your memories on arrays
 - learn and understand some built in array functions and how we use them
-- Get familiar with some es6 usage